Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Preliminaries

-The MLE problem formulation allows us to exploit additional statistical structures such as the FIM.
-The FIM for the MLE problem is defined as shown below \citep{kunstner2019limitations}, where we assume a label $y$ is sampled from the distribution $p(y|\vmu,\vx_i)$ given an image $\vx_i$:
+This formulation allows to exploit additional statistical structures such as the FIM which is defined as shown below \citep{kunstner2019limitations}, where we assume a label $y$ is sampled from the likelihood $p(y\mid\vmu,\vx_i)$ given an image $\vx_i$.
+With $\vs_i(y) \coloneq \log p(y \mid \mu, \vx_i)$, we have

 For ubiquitous loss functions like the mean-squared error and cross-entropy, and more generally, many members of the exponential family with natural parameterization, the FIM coincides with the generalized Gauss-Newton (GGN) matrix \citep{wang2010fisher,martens2014new}, a common approximation of the Hessian in deep learning \citep{schraudolph2002fast,botev2017practical}.
 This relationship connects NGD to Newton's method.
-A common approximation of the FIM/GGN and Hessian is the so-called \emph{empirical} Fisher $\smash{\hat{\fim}} (\vmu)$, which replaces the samples $y$ from the model's predictive distribution in \cref{eq:FIM} with the empirical labels $y_i$ from the data:
+A common approximation of the FIM/GGN and Hessian is the so-called \emph{empirical} Fisher $\smash{\hat{\fim}} (\vmu)$, which replaces the samples $y$ from the model's predictive distribution in \cref{eq:FIM} with the empirical data labels $y_i$:

-While there is no clear theoretical justification for this approximation of the Hessian \citep{kunstner2019limitations}, it simplifies the implementation and reduces the cost, and has been shown to work well in practice \citep{graves2011practical,osawa2019practical}.
+While there is no clear theoretical justification for this Hessian approximation \citep{kunstner2019limitations}, it simplifies the implementation, reduces cost, and has been shown to work well in practice \citep{graves2011practical,osawa2019practical}.
 This approximation is also known as Fisher's scoring with observed FIM for nonlinear models \citep{osborne1992fisher,smyth1996partitioned,smyth2015optimization}.
 With this, we can formulate an NGD update with the \emph{empirical} FIM $\smash{\hat{\fim}} (\vmu)$ to approximate Newton's method as

 We call this update NGD for MLE.